PACC 2022 Big Field Trip: Mendocino Coast - Thurs, March 24 to Sun March 27

 - Join a group that will travel together for the entire trip, or just one day at a time.
 This group may be the people you carpool with from the Bay Area to Mendocino, or it could be other people you meet along the way on this trip.
 Our group is too large and with too broad a photography interest for us to travel as a single group of 20 to 35 people from place to place.
 Discuss with your group which places you want to go the next day.
 I highly recommend carpool drivers invite PACC members they don't already know well to join your group for the day.

-- Join in at least some of the scheduled social activities - especially, the Mendocino Coast Botanical Garden picnic lunch social on Saturday and the nightly gatherings - see the Social Events sections for details.
+- Join in at least some of the scheduled social activities listed below - especially, the Mendocino Coast Botanical Garden picnic lunch social on Saturday and the nightly gatherings - see the Social Events sections for details.

 Prime Places for Photography

 - Mendocino Coastal Botanical Gardens are located on 47 acres in Fort Bragg, between California's Highway 1 and the Pacific Ocean.
 The garden property includes canyons, wetlands, coastal bluffs, a closed-cone pine forest, and picnic grounds on a beautiful coast.
 The Gardens comprise plant collections suited to its mild coastal Mediterranean climate and acidic soils including: Native forests and bluff plants, Heaths and Heathers, Rhododendrons, Camellias, Fuchsias, Dahlias, Magnolias, Maples, Succulents, Begonias and Conifers.
 The Heath and Heather collection is part of the National Plant Consortium.
 MCBG is also recognized as a conifer reference collection by the American Conifer Society.
+YOU ARE REQUIRED TO PURCHASE TICKETS IN ADVANCE ONLINE or have proof of Membership in American Horticultural Society's Reciprocal Admissions Program.
+Gamble Garden membership gives you membership in this program, but Filoli does not, The gardens are open from 10am to 5pm.

 - Anderson Valley Wineries (along Highway 128) - You need to book in advance tours and tastings at most wineries, also the days of free tasting rooms are over (wineries generally allow two people to share a single tasting flight).
 Wineries listed below are based on having an attractive setting, good wines and are open to tours and tastings.